-Robert Ellickson examined the diffusion of Law and Economics within law schools, across legal specialties, and into other university departments.139 He showed that Law and Economics was established within elite law schools by 1970 and spread rapidly to other law schools across areas of law over the next few years.140 But by the mid-1980s, Ellickson contended, the diffusion of Law and Economics had stalled.141 To support his claim, Ellickson examined the proportion of articles making Law and Economics arguments among all contributions to four elite law reviews.142 He found that this figure increased significantly between 1966 and 1970, but reached a plateau thereafter.143 Following up on the Gellhorn and Robinson study, Ellickson found that law school course books gave no greater space to Law and Economics in the late 1980s then they had at the start of the decade.144 Similarly, Ellickson noted a decrease in the frequency of publications in a series of Law and Economics "readers" by a
+Robert Ellickson examined the diffusion of Law and Economics within law schools, across legal specialties, and into other university departments.
+He showed that Law and Economics was established within elite law schools by 1970 and spread rapidly to other law schools across areas of law over the next few years.
+He by the mid-1980s, Ellickson contended, the diffusion of Law and Economics had stalled.
+He conomics arguments among all contributions to four elite law reviews.
+He found that this figure increased significantly between 1966 and 1970, but reached a plateau thereafter.
+Following up on the Gellhorn and Robinson study, Ellickson found that law school course books gave no greater space to Law and Economics in the late 1980s then they had at the start of the decade.
+He Similarly, Ellickson noted a decrease in the frequency of publications in a series of Law and Economics "readers" by a